Saving Tony – all you need to know about frying and frying oil.

 Because every mouthful of fried food we consume also includes the frying oil itself, the quality of the oil is just as important as the quality of the food we are frying.
 Appearance, flavour, odour and digestibility all directly depend on the oil quality.
 If the oil isn’t good, your chips, shrimps, chicken nuggets or doughnuts won’t be good either.

 Magnesol® is the first product worldwide which can regenerate frying oil.
-This fine powder absorbs micron-sized solid and dissolved fat-degrading particles and binds them into a compact filter-cake mass, which can then be disposed of.
+This fine powder filters micron-sized solid and dissolved fat-degrading particles and binds them into a compact filter-cake mass, which can then be disposed of.
 Every day, Magnesol®® reduces the polar compounds in the oil by almost exactly the same amount as they are produced during frying.

 In practice, with Magnesol®, chefs keep their frying oil at a constantly high quality level.
 No unnecessary disposal after too short intervals and no high costs for fresh oil.
 That’s what we mean by simply satisfried.